 Get help.
 Colleges support a variety of student services, such as counseling and advising, so utilize these offices and ask for assistance with any personal problems.

 Create a cushion.
 Often, it's not a matter of "if" items of a personal nature will infringe on your academic work, but it's "when" they'll occur.
 Plan ahead and leave yourself a cushion of time each week so that you can complete your weekly coursework even if personal emergencies arise.

 Time management is key.
 Use good time management and planning skills so that you don't leave your academic work to the last minute.
 Use the built-in calendar and My Blackboard tools, mentioned in the previous section, to prioritize tasks.

 Integrate personal and course calendars.
 Develop a prioritized to-do list and a master calendar, digitally or in hard copy, whichever is easiest for you to use.
-This will help you see the "big picture" of all of your academic due dates integrated with your family and work responsibilities.
-If you see in advance that a particular week is chock full of responsibilities, plan to complete your academic work ahead of time so you can meet your course deadlines.
+You'll see the "big picture" of all of your academic due dates integrated with your family and work responsibilities.
+If you see in advance that a particular week is full of responsibilities, plan to complete your academic work ahead of time so you can meet your course deadlines.

 You can import a Blackboard course calendar into external calendar applications.

 Fetzner, M. (2013).
 What Do Unsuccessful Online Students Want Us To Know?
 JALN 17(1), 13-27.

 Marie Fetzner, Ed.
 D. | Monroe Community College | Rochester, NY